RubidiumLemur/Box3DUnreal4-Networked/README.md

 Current limitations:

 * No Chaos ↔ Box3D physics interaction
-* No multiplayer/network replication
+* Server-authoritative only — clients display replicated movement, no client prediction yet
-* No Blueprint API yet
+* No joints
+* The simulation steps on the game thread
 * Limited editor tooling

 Additional features will be added as the integration evolves.